csojinb/git-under-the-hood/presentation.md

 * Creating a branch == creating a SHA reference: cheap!
 * Because git only creates new file snapshots for modified files, they are also cheap to maintain[^10]
-* Deleting a branch deletes the ref only: also cheap!
+* Deleting a branch only deletes the reference: also cheap!
     - Bonus: the commits still exist and [can be recovered](#recover-branch)

 [^10]: Relative to other VCSs that maintain an entirely seperate project copy per branch.